Jim Gott: Radio hosting career

 After retiring as an active player, Gott co-hosted Dodger Talk, a pre- and post-game radio show for the Dodgers for three years.

 Coaching career

 In 2010, the Los Angeles Angels of Anaheim hired Gott as their pitching coach for the Arizona League Angels of the Rookie-level Arizona League.
 On November 9, 2012, Gott was promoted to the Angels' minor league pitching coordinator.
 Gott served in that role through 2017.

 On November 17, 2017, the Philadelphia Phillies named Gott their bullpen coach for the 2018 season.
 He remained with the club through the 2020 season, after which time his contract was not renewed.

+Gott was named pitching coach for the AZL Athletics for the 2024 season.

+In 2025, Gott was named pitching coach of the Stockton Ports the Single-A affiliate of the Athletics.

 Personal life

 Gott's brother, Erich, attended BYU on a scholarship for golf.
 He resides in San Marino, California.
-He has six children, two of whom have autism.
+He has six children, two of whom are autistic.

 Gott taught Dennis Quaid to pitch for his portrayal of Jim Morris in the 2002 film The Rookie.